dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 ## Security

-[!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] navigation support allows [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)] to be navigated to across the Internet, and it allows applications to host third-party content.
+[!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] navigation support allows XBAPs to be navigated to across the Internet, and it allows applications to host third-party content.
 To protect both applications and users from harmful behavior, [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] provides a variety of security features that are discussed in [Security](../security-wpf.md) and [WPF Partial Trust Security](../wpf-partial-trust-security.md).

 ## See also